chaojian-zhang/NodeEditor/README.md

 # Overview

 This was my early practical project with **OpenGL** to create practical software application, written from ground up using raw C++, including some of **container objects**.
+This was a practice project, and it's no longer being maintaned.

+The software uses C++ from ground up implementing EVERYTHING from scratch data structures like Linked List.
+It is intended only for personal practice and experimental purpose.
+For all the future visitors, the important lesson that can be gained from this project was mostly the architecture design process, which can be glimpsed from the documentation.
+I am very proud of this project, but at time I didn't even know how to use Git.

 Many **bugs** are not fixed, **memory leak** exists.
 It's also tested only on **Windows 8** and **Windows 10** with **my own Lenovo Y480 laptop** and **i7 4970, GTX 970, Asus Z97-A PC** environment.
 Some advanced rendering techniques like **Shadow Mapping** and **Parallel Mapping** are implemented but in terms of **OpenGL API**, advanced extensions are not used.
 I think this project in its present state should only be considered as a more **complete OpenGL example**, showcasing how it can be used to **build an actual application**, rather than a **fully-fledged application** in itself.